buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Types/IfcDirectionSenseEnum.md

 # IfcDirectionSenseEnum

-_IfcDirectionSenseEnum_ is an enumeration denoting whether sense of direction is positive or negative along the given axis.
+_IfcDirectionSenseEnum_ is an enumeration denoting whether sense of direction is positive or negative along the given axis.<!-- end of definition -->

 > HISTORY New Type in IFC2x.

 ## Items